 Maintaining a healthy diet for cancer patients is especially critical for those undergoing chemo or another type of cancer treatment, but one of the significant side effects stopping patients from eating well is a change in how food tastes.
 It’s important to conquer this and other challenges to healthy eating in an effort to maintain the strength needed for chemotherapy treatments and to safeguard against infections.
 Eating a balanced diet might even help cancer patients better manage higher amounts of certain types of medicines.

-When experiencing challenges with taste changes that conflict with adhering to a recommended dietary plan during cancer treatment, the following cancer nutrition tips from New Horizons In-Home Care, the most trusted Salem home care agency for Florence and the surrounding areas, can help:
+When experiencing challenges with taste changes that conflict with adhering to a recommended dietary plan during cancer treatment, the following cancer nutrition tips from New Horizons In-Home Care, the most trusted home care agency for Florence and the surrounding areas, can help:

 - Experiment with different food temperatures.
 For some people undergoing cancer treatment, cold food is more palatable, providing less aroma than hot foods, which may increase feelings of nausea.